S-murakami1/MedRAG/README.md

 # MedRAG
 MedRAG is a Retrieval-Augmented Generation (RAG) system that generates comprehensive answers to medical questions by leveraging ArXiv, PubMed, and web search.
+It can also display references.

 ## Environment Setup